wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_gettxoutsetinfo.md

 ---
-title: bch:gettxoutsetinfo \[POST\] {disallowed}
+title: bch:gettxoutsetinfo  {disallowed} - Bitcoin Cash
-description: Returns statistics about the unspent transaction output set.Note this call may take some time.
+description: Example code for the bch:gettxoutsetinfo  {disallowed} json-rpc method. Сomplete guide on how to use bch:gettxoutsetinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters